 With LBL WAF, application-level routing capabilities are greatly increased by the inspection and rewriting of data traffic.
 The system allows to act easily with rules both at level 4 TCP / UDP and at level 7 HTTP / S. Content rewriting extends to the L7 components of both header and body level, allowing total control of data traffic.

 Thanks to the advanced deep-inspection capabilities, LBL WAF is able to inspect XML traffic.
 It is precisely through the full reverse proxy function that it is possible to achieve the best levels of security since all sessions are terminated and inspected also in an XML protocol break intermediary perspective.
 Through the extraordinary inspection functions it is possible to check in run-time the characteristics of XML traffic ranging from “well formed” verification to DTD validation, XSD with dynamic cache for large volumes of data.

 WSDL formats are tested with different degrees of depth in relation to needs up to validation.
 It is also possible to extend the basic features with libraries for the validation of other XML formats and to apply the checks and validations in run-time.

-WAF evolving thanks to artificial intelligence
+WAF evolving thanks to machine learning

 Thanks to the extensive experience in security LBL WAF also integrates the component of Attack Prophecy (powered by Pluribus One) in order to counter the types of attacks not recorded (zero-day) and the forms of evasive attacks, that is, new forms of attack or variants built to bypass the filtering rules implemented.